Mark Kramer

 Maura M. Norden, J.D.

-Executive Vice President, Medical Devices and Combination Products and General Counsel
+Executive Vice President, Medical Devices and Combination Products & General Counsel

 Maura Norden joined Greenleaf from the law firm Sidley Austin LLP in January 2015, following nearly a decade advising leading medical device and drug companies and investors on a broad range of FDA regulatory matters.